PeterOrneholm/Orneholm.PEAccounting/README.md

 ## Contributions

 Contributions are welcome through Pull Requests.
-But feel free to file an isuue if you have suggestions of improvement.
+Also feel free to file an isuue if you have suggestions of improvement.

 ### Todo
 This project is in a very early release and will have breaking changes before reaching 1.0.